wajidbaba/global.hackathon/TEAMS.md

 Between CO-OPs and part-time jobs, I have around 2.5 years of software experience.
 Along with an engineering degree, I don't find time for extracurricular projects.
 That's why I am joining this hackathon.
 I once joined a hackathon by Facebook and it was the BEST thing ever.
 After that, I started treating all my assignments as hackathons.
 Pfff of course I don't leave them till the last minute just so I am  can pull an all-nighter and get it all working with extra features just for fun.
 No! ...
 Yes, yes I do.
 It feels so AWESOME to create something spectacular in a heck of a sleepless night.

-Currently, I have a course project due in a couple days.
-I was planning to use this weekend to start working on it.
-Then, I discovered the koding hakathon.
-Which is perfect, because now I can join the hackathon AND also implement my project at the same time.

 About my skills
 =======
 I worked on back-end, front-end and everything in between.
 So far, I worked on 6 different projects and each used different technologies and were in varying fields (networking, cloud/OpenStack, vision processing, web development (check out OrbitHub.com), medical applications, ...)